 CDX-301 – A Potent Hematopoietic Cytokine (Flt3L) to Prime the Immune System for More Robust Immune Responses to Cancer Antigens

-At the 2016 ASCO Annual Meeting, initial results from a Phase 2 study of CDX-1401 in combination with CDX-301 in metastatic melanoma were presented that demonstrated the value of CDX-301 as a combination agent for enhancing tumor-specific immune response.
+At the 2016 ASCO Annual Meeting, initial results from a Phase 2 study of CDX-1401 in combination with CDX-301 in malignant melanoma were presented that demonstrated the value of CDX-301 as a combination agent for enhancing tumor-specific immune response.
 CDX-301 greatly expanded peripheral blood dendritic cells and was highly effective at increasing cancer antigen specific T cells and antibodies when combined with CDX-1401.
 These results, which also showed rapid cellular immune responses in a majority of patients, suggests that pre-treatment with CDX-301 could provide a highly applicable, effective immunologic approach.
-Based on these results, plans for additional studies are being considered.
 This Phase 2 study was conducted by the Cancer Immunotherapy Trials Network under a CRADA with the Cancer Therapy Evaluation Program of the NCI.
+Based on these results, the CITN is planning to enroll additional cohorts to investigate alternate regimens of CDX-301.
+Other studies are being considered through investigator-sponsored and collaborative agreements.

 For more information on the CDX-301 program, view recent scientific presentations and publications.